 There is absolutely no denying that the summertime is almost over.
-In fact, according to the latest local weather forecast, today, Friday, september 11th 2015, is the very last day of a sunny,
+In fact, according to the latest local weather forecast, today, Friday is in fact the very last day of a sunny,

 hot warm summer day this year.